ShortGPT: Layers in Large Language Models are More Redundant Than You Expect

 \subsection{Main Results}

-To validate the efficacy of our proposed method, we conducted comparative experiments against benchmark and baseline techniques commonly employed in large language model evaluation.
+To validate the efficacy of our proposed method, we conducted comparative experiments against baseline techniques commonly employed in large language model evaluation.
 Considering the current structured pruning methods generally reduce parameters by no more than 30\%, we performed experiments with approximately 1/4 of the parameters pruned.
 The experimental results are presented in Table \ref{tab:llm_comparison_all}.
 Additional experiments exploring different parameter reduction proportions will be discussed in the subsequent section.

-The results demonstrate that the performance of the model pruned by our method significantly surpasses that of the baseline method, maintaining most of the large language model's capabilities, such as reasoning, language understanding, knowledge retention, and examination performance, to the greatest extent possible.
-Furthermore, we note that the approach of reducing the number of layers (ShortGPT/LaCo) outperforms the method of reducing the embedding dimensions (LLMPru./SliceGPT), implying that the model exhibits more redundancy in-depth than in width.
+The results demonstrate that the performance of the model pruned by our method significantly surpasses that of the baseline methods, maintaining most of the large language model's capabilities.
+Furthermore, we note that the approach of reducing the number of layers (ShortGPT/LaCo) outperforms the method of reducing the embedding dimensions (LLMPru./SliceGPT), implying that the model exhibits more redundancy in depth than in width.
 Further experimental analysis will be presented in the ensuing section.